maxkferg/matlab-pmml/README.md

 across all three languanges, but is adapted to the style conventions of each language.

 ## PMML for Matlab
-This package allows trained GPR models to be save to PMML and loaded again.
+This package allows trained GPR models to be saved to PMML and loaded again.
 Internally this package uses the GPML package for scoring and optimization of hyperparameters.
 See the Matlab folder for full documentation.